pgRouting/pgrouting/src/dijkstra/doc/dijkstra_v2.rst

 	pgr_costResult[] pgr_dijkstra(text sql, integer source, integer target, boolean directed, boolean has_rcost);

-.. warning:: This signature will be discontinued on version 3.0, Please use it
+.. warning:: This signature is being deprecated in version 2.1, Please use it
              without the ``has_rcost`` flag instead:

              ``pgr_dijkstra(sql, source, target, directed)``